 In our capacity as a broker-dealer, we can recommend and effect securities transactions for you, including buying and selling securities (including investment funds and other products) that can be held in your brokerage account or directly with an investment sponsor.
-We offer many different options of account types for your brokerage account, including accounts held at Pershing, our clearing firm, direct accounts, education accounts (often referred to as "Section 529 Plans"), Individual Retirement Accounts (IRAs), and certain specialty accounts such as margin and option accounts.
+We offer many different options of account types for your brokerage account, including accounts held at Pershing and/or NFS, our clearing firms, direct accounts, education accounts (often referred to as "Section 529 Plans"), Individual Retirement Accounts (IRAs), and certain specialty accounts such as margin and option accounts.
 In some cases, the custodian of your IRA account will not be the same entity as the trustee.